rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 ============

-Science is fundamentally an incremental discipline that depends on previous scientist’ work.
+Science is fundamentally an incremental discipline that depends on previous scientist’s work.
 Datasets form an integral part of this process and therefore should be shared and cited as any other scientific output.
 This ideal is far from reality; the credit that datasets currently receive does not correspond to their actual usage.
 One of the issues is that there is no standard approach for citing them.
 Interestingly, while datasets are still used and mentioned in articles, we lack methods to extract such mentions and properly reconstruct dataset citations.
 The Rich Context Competition challenge aims at closing this gap by inviting scientists to produce automated dataset mention and linkage detection algorithms.
 In this article, we detail our proposal to solve the dataset mention step.
 Our approach attempts to provide a first approximation to better give credit and keep track of datasets and their usage.

 The problem of dataset extraction has been explored before.
 @ghavimiIdentifyingImprovingDataset2016 and